0install/docs/docs/details/linux.md

 # From source

-You can download the 0install source code for releases versions from the [GitHub Releases page](https://github.com/0install/0install/releases).
+You can download the 0install source code for released versions from the [GitHub Releases page](https://github.com/0install/0install/releases).

 Alternatively you can get the latest development version using Git: